econoalchemist/Passport-Batch2/03_Select-Feature.md

   <img src="assets/whirlpool_32.png">
 </p>

-Sparrow Wallet will launch your webcam then hold the animated QR code from your Passport Batch 2 in front of your webcam:
+Sparrow Wallet will launch your webcam then hold the animated QR code from your Passport in front of your webcam:

 <p align="center">
   <img src="assets/whirlpool_33.png">
 </p>

 Once all the information is captured, Sparrow Wallet will display a summary of the watch-only wallet you are importing.
 If all the details look correct, then select `Apply`.
 You will be prompted for a password if you want to optionally encrypt this wallet file on your computer.
-You have the option to verify an address with your Passport Batch 2 for extra assurance.
+You have the option to verify an address with your Passport for extra assurance.

 <p align="center">
   <img src="assets/whirlpool_34.png">